overflocat/Object-Detection-and-Image-Processing-for-Visual-Content-Creation/index.md

   <img src="./Figures/effects.png" width="100%"/>
 </p>

 Implementing Color Splash filter is straight-forward.
 Firstly the whole image will be turned into the gray scale, and then the image will be merged with the  original image based on the object segmentation mask.
-For Pixelation and Blurring I follow the same idea - Firstly apply the image processing method on the whole image, then merge the processed image with the original image based on the object segmentation mask.
+For Pixelation and Blurring I follow the same idea - apply the image processing method on the whole image, then merge the processed image with the original image based on the object segmentation mask.
 For pixelation, I simply slide a rectangle window on the image, and replace all pixels in the window with the mean value of them.
 For blurring the image I apply median filter on the original image to get the blurred image.

 ### Style Transfer